torproject/onionbalance/docs/man/onionbalance.md

 ## FILES

-System-wide files, when running Onionbalance as a system service:

-/etc/onionbalance/config.yaml
-: The global configuration file, which contains services entries.

-Local configuration files, when running Onionbalance as a local, user service:
+Default configuration file locations when running Onionbalance as a local, user
+service:

 config/config.yaml
 :  This is the configuration file that is used by the Onionbalance management server.
+   The exact location can be specified by invoking onionbalance with the -c flag.

 config/ONION_ADDRESS.key
 :  Each service instance have a private key, which will be derived into the public address and identity for the Onion Service.
+   Each private key file is named after the .onion address, so ONION_ADDRESS.key will be actually like dpkhemrbs3oiv2fww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.key.
+   It is essential that you keep these files secure.
+   The actual folder Onionbalance searches for service keys is the one where config.yaml is located.

+System-wide files, when running Onionbalance as a system service:

+/etc/onionbalance/config.yaml
+:  The global configuration file, which contains services entries.

+/etc/onionbalance/ONION_ADDRESS.key
+:  Service instance private key file.
    Each private key file is named after the .onion address, so ONION_ADDRESS.key will be actually like dpkhemrbs3oiv2fww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.key.